The Ultimate Guide To Metal Countertops

 As with any kitchen countertop, you'll need to consider what type of backsplash you'd like.
 A tile backsplash design in virtually any style can work given good color and texture coordination.

-However, installing a backsplash using the same metal as the countertop is a great choice too and creates a more cohesive look.
+However, installing a metal backsplash using the same material as the countertop is a great choice too and creates a more cohesive look.
+Or possibly mix it up by choosing a tin backsplash, or stone and stainless tiles

 How Much Do Metal Countertop Cost?